 Our knowledge of the strong and gravitational forces, among the four fundamental interactions conventionally recognized, is relatively incomplete.
 TMT can improve our understanding of both forces by constraining the equation of state of extremely-dense matter and testing gravity theory with neutron star (NS) binary systems.

 The measurement of NS masses provides clean and tight constraints on the state of dense matter at supranuclear density, and has profound implications on the nature of the strong interaction.
 However, up to now, all accurate mass measurements are from observations of binary pulsars.
 Gravitational microlensing has been proposed as a possible way to measure the mass of isolated NSs, and it has been highlighted that microlensing events due to pulsars could be predicted based on pulsar proper motions obtained through radio observations (Dai et al., 2010).
-Future large radio telescopes, such as FAST and SKA, will discover thousands of new pulsars and determine their distances and proper motions; deeper optical surveys, such as WFIRST and LSST, will provide billions of background sources.
+The latest large radio telescopes, such as FAST and upcoming facilities like SKA, will discover thousands of new pulsars and determine their distances and proper motions; deeper optical surveys, such as WFIRST and Rubin Observatory, will provide billions of background sources.
 Therefore, it will become possible to predict potential microlensing events due to NSs, and further confirm and monitor them with radio telescopes (of order a few events per year can be expected from a dedicated monitoring campaign).
 With TMT's extremely-high sensitivity and high-precision astrometry (~0.1mas), we would be able to detect weak microlensing phenomenon or provide precise measurements, and then determine isolated NS masses (Tian & Mao 2012).

 White dwarf-neutron star systems provide test-beds for gravity theories.
 By modeling the optical spectral lines of the white dwarf (WD) and high-precision radio pulsar timing, the masses of components in WD-NS binary systems can be determined independently of gravity theory, which makes WD-NS systems unique laboratories to test theories of gravity in strong-field regime (Freire et al. 2012; Antoniadis et al. 2013).
 The high spectral line sensitivity and resolution of TMT will greatly increase our sample of WD-NS systems and provide precise mass measurements of the binary components.
 By combining the derived masses with additional post-Keplerian parameters from radio timing, we will be able to probe various aspects of alternative gravity theories.
 Wide-orbit WD-NS systems are ideal systems to test strong equivalence principle, while tight-orbit WD-NS systems have proved to be extremely useful in probing the local Lorentz invariance of gravity (Shao & Wex, 2012).